 In the first half of the year, professionals in the fields of Science, Sociology and Humanities, etc., are invited to an interdisciplinary program of performances, exhibitions and lectures all under a single subject.

-DOOSAN Art School: Fine Arts
+DOOSAN Art School: Visual Arts

 This program is designed to facilitate the public understanding of contemporary art.
 A critic or an artist in each field is invited to conduct a free lecture, contributing to the popularization and expansion of the foundation in contemporary art.